IGP, EGP, and Autonomous System Explained

-There are two categories of IP routing protocols: interior gateway protocol (IGP) and exterior gateway protocol (EGP).
-If a routing protocol is designed and intended for use in a single autonomous system, it falls under IGP.
-If a routing protocol is designed and intended for use between different autonomous systems, it falls under EGP.
+Interior Gateway Protocol (IGP) and Exterior Gateway Protocol (EGP) are two types of IP routing protocols.
+If a routing protocol is designed and intended for use in a single autonomous system, it is an IGP protocol.
+If used between different autonomous systems, it is an EGP protocol.

 What is an autonomous system?